 - Upstream CO2 capture at emission source. - Midstream compressing, dehydrating, transporting CO2 from point of capture to location of storage and utilisation. - Sequestration CO2 is either sequestered in a geological formation or utilised.

 The upstream journey of carbon capture development follows a well-defined process, from prefeasibility through to operation.
 The main stages in the process are: • Pre-feasibility and Pre-FEED - preliminary exploration of the proposed project to determine its viability.
 This early-stage analysis collects broad ranging data, including technology options, basic designs, process descriptions, financial considerations, and key risks and challenges.
-Our CCUS project timeline assumes a development stage of two years (pre-feasibility and pre-FEED), FEED of one year, and a construction period of three years, with operation thereafter.
-Planning and consenting for the projects will be carried out in parallel with the feasibility and FEED stages of the project.
 Figure 4.
 Engineering and Construction Lifecycle (approx. years per project stage)